-Auditory Processing Disorder or APD is a common hearing problem.
+Auditory Processing Disorder (APD) is a common hearing problem.
 It can be hard to diagnose, and even harder to treat.

 Auditory processing disorder therapy is the answer!
 A person who has been diagnosed with auditory processing disorder needs treatment from an experienced therapist so he/she can understand what’s being said easily and more clearly in social situations, school, work etc.

-This will help him/her to communicate properly which reduces stress levels and anxiety caused by miscommunication due to auditory processing disorder.
-The best way for a person with this condition to get better fast is through therapy sessions at least once or twice per week over several months’ time period (depending on severity).
+This will help him/her to communicate properly, which reduces stress levels and anxiety caused by miscommunication due to auditory processing disorder.
+The best way for a person with this condition to get better fast is through therapy sessions at least once or twice per week over a several-month time period (depending on severity).

-You’re probably not sure what auditory processing disorder is, but you might have it!
-APD can affect your ability to speak, read or write.
+APD can affect your ability to speak, read, or write.
 With APD, sounds like “k” and “g” may sound the same, or words could be cut off in the middle of a sentence.
-That’s why people with APD often struggle socializing – they can’t process conversations quickly enough.
+That’s why people with APD often struggle with socializing – they can’t process conversations quickly enough.

 Children with APD can also have difficulty reading or writing due to their inability to process sound waves efficiently.
 It’s important for these children to get help early in order to prevent future struggles with social interaction and academics.

-You need to have yourself checked by a doctor and establish if you have auditory processing disorder if the following things are experiencing difficulty with the following:
+You need to have yourself checked by a doctor and establish if you have auditory processing disorder, if you are experiencing difficulty with the following:

-Following conversations Identifying where a sound came from Listening to music Understanding what people say, especially loud places or if there is more than one person talking at once
+- Understanding what people say, especially in loud places or when there is more than one person talking at once

 Auditory Processing Disorder: Causes